tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.20.0 =
+* Moved the Micromodal init call to the `rcno-extensions-admin` script so it is always called
+* Fixed a bug with the usage of the 'posts_clauses' filter
+* The filterable book grid now lists drop-down items in alphabetical order

 = 1.19.0 =
 * Added the option to the limit index page shortcode to specific category `[rcno-reviews-index category="review"]`